CodeWithRiaa/CodeWithRiaa/README.md

 <h3 align="center">A passionate frontend web developer with a Year of experience.</h3>

-- 🔭 I’m currently working on [a Image Search website and an E-commerce website]
+- 🔭 I’m currently working on [an Image Search website and an E-commerce website]

-- 🌱 I’m currently learning **React.js and some other javaScript frameworks.**
+- 🌱 I’m currently learning **React.js and some other JavaScript frameworks.**

 - 📝 I document my journey on [TikTok](https://www.tiktok.com/@243daysofproductivity) and [Youtube](https://www.youtube.com/@CodingHabitsGirl)